 I know I haven’t posted many recipes here lately.
 My blog is mostly a place where I’m sharing links to all the other places where I write.
 That’s ok for now.
 It’s temporary.
 I hope you don’t mind.
 In the mean time, here are a few recipes and food ideas that I have been trying.
 Inspired from Pinterest and from my brain.
-(Oh, and here are.)
+(Oh, and here are a couple more that I shared on BVT Moms Blog.)

 One of my favorite breakfasts, whole grain waffle with dates and honey.
 It’s also delicious with figs and/or ricotta cheese with a side of the internet via my laptop.